coderjoe/oath-toolkit/CONTRIBUTING.md

 When building from version controlled sources, some developer specific flags are automatically enabled.
 For example, the self-checks are run under valgrind if available.
 For various reasons, you may run into valgrind false positives that will cause self-checks to fail.
+First be sure to install debug symbols for system libraries.
 We ship a Valgrind suppression file to address common issues.
 You can use it by putting the following in your ~/.valgrindrc:

 ----
 --suppressions=/path/to/oath-toolkit/libpskc/tests/libpskc.supp